What Is The Frederick Wine Trail?

 The first winery in Frederick County was Berrywine Plantation/Linganore Winecellars founded in 1976 by Jack and Lucille Aellen.
 The family is still operating the winery today, and a stop here is sure to be one of the highlights of your visit to the Trail.

 Most, but not all, of the wineries charge tasting fees which vary by location and the wines being tasted.
-Please refer to each winery’s page here or individual website for full details.
+Please refer to each winery’s individual website for full details.

 Wine grapes were among the first crops planted by Maryland’s early settlers (we have our priorities straight around here!), and there is evidence of grape-growing and winemaking in the state starting as early as 1648.
 The modern grape and wine industry began in earnest with Philip Wagner’s planting of vineyards in neighboring Baltimore County in the mid-1940s.
 Wagner became an inspiration and educator to many of the industry’s early post-Prohibition growers.
 Since Wagner’s time, the wine grape industry has grown steadily, and there are currently over 450 acres of wine grapes planted in the state.